Key takeaways

 Audit trail and documentation

-Version history for schedules and assumptions is non negotiable, auditors need change logs and context.
-Use Audit Trail and Documentation features, store policy notes and recognition memos per contract, and maintain user activity logs for accountability.
+Version history for schedules and assumptions is non negotiable.
+Auditors need change logs and context.

 Data input capabilities

-- Contracts, orders, invoices, credit notes, debit notes, receipts, adjustments, and journal vouchers, all ingested and tagged.
+- Contracts, orders, invoices, credit notes, debit notes, receipts, adjustments, and journal vouchers: all ingested and tagged.

 Controls and approvals

 Enable maker checker workflows and role based access.
 See role based access patterns for multi org setups.
-Include reconciliation panels comparing subledger to Tally or Zoho control accounts.

 Integration capabilities